District Accreditation - Public Schools in the US

 - Geoff Bruno, Former Superintendent of Schools, Falmouth Public Schools

-- Supports vertical articulation of curriculum K-12
+- supports vertical articulation of curriculum for grades K-12 and targeted professional development

-- Reinforces district initiatives and priorities
+- supports district initiatives and priorities